 Simple English definitions for legal terms

-Read a random definition: specialty contract
+Read a random definition: natural equity

 The cost approach is a way to figure out how much a property is worth by calculating how much it would cost to build a similar property from scratch.
 This method assumes that a buyer would not pay more for a property than it would cost to build a new one with the same usefulness.
 It is one of three common methods used to appraise real estate, along with the market approach and income approach.